Idea

 Figure Out What Needs Developing

-If you did a proper needs analysis and know your key training objectives then it should be easier to know what needs to be developed.
-Not all employees will need the same resources and not every project needs comprehensive training.
+If you conduct a proper needs analysis and know your key training objectives, determining what needs to be developed should be easier.
+Not all employees will need the same resources, and not every project needs comprehensive training.

-The goal isn’t to provide full coverage just in case somebody wants to learn it all.
-The goal of training is to provide only what’s necessary and when it’s necessary.
-That’s where a user guide may be a complete waste of time but rather performance support or a short self-paced course is a better option.
+The goal isn’t to provide full coverage in case somebody wants to learn it all.
+Training aims to provide only what’s necessary and when it’s needed.
+That’s where a user guide may be a complete waste of time, but performance support, a short self-paced course, or possibly some other form of microlearning is a better option.

-It’s essential to always identify the specific technical skills and knowledge that need to be developed and pair those with the goals of the project.
+It’s essential always to identify the specific technical skills and knowledge that need to be developed and pair those with the project’s goals.
 That’s when you can choose the appropriate training method.

 Develop Engaging/Relevant Training Content

-Engaging content to us means content that is relevant and useful to employees.
-If it’s not relevant and useful then it will be boring and useless to all employees no matter how exciting you try to make it.
+Engaging content means content that is relevant and useful to employees.
+Relevance is king in training, so if the content is not relevant and helpful, no matter how exciting you try to make it, it will be boring and useless to all employees.

 Peppa Pig putting lipstick on.

 It’s like putting lipstick on a pig.
-Adding interactions, quizzes, and other fun activities won’t make irrelevant and useless training more engaging to employees.
+Adding interactions, quizzes, and other fun activities won’t make irrelevant and useless training more engaging and interesting to employees.

 Connecting real-life examples and scenarios while giving realistic practice is always helpful.
 People engage with real experience rather than content that’s removed from reality or just theoretical.
 The more relatable you can make the content, the more engaging it will be.

-If relevant to the goal then it could also be engaging to incorporate interactive elements such as quizzes or activities to promote active learning.
+If training is relevant to the goal, it could also be engaging to incorporate interactive elements such as quizzes or activities to promote active learning.

 Provide Ongoing Support

-One of our favorite things to do for any course our performance support we develop is to provide additional methods of support should the resource not answer all questions.
-It could be a person to reach out to, an email address, or a phone number.
+One of our favorite things to do for any course or performance support we develop is to provide additional support methods should the resource not answer all questions.
+It could be a person to reach out to, an email address, a phone number, or where to search for more training resources.

 Every training intervention should end with a way to get additional support or ask specific questions.
 Training shouldn’t end once the initial sessions are completed.